andnguyen05/andnguyen05.github.io/index.md

 # Andy Nguyen's Portfolio

-I am a computer engineering major at CSUF and I plan on graduating in 2028.
+I am a computer engineering major at CSUF and I plan to graduate in 2028

 ## Favorite CPSC 120L Labs